stat545ubc-2023/Vancouver_Tree_Finder/README.md

 #### This repository is for Assignment 3 and 4 of STAT 545B.
 ### __Introduction__

-This assignment demonstrates the ability to create a shiny app with unique features and successfully deploy it.
+These assignments demonstrate the ability to create a shiny app with unique features and successfully deploy it.

 ### Description of Vancouver_Tree_Finder